tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-update.md

 ## Next steps
-Learn how to [troubleshoot](instance-mix-faq-troubleshooting.md) your Instance Mix enabled scale set.
+Learn how to [troubleshoot](instance-mix-faq-troubleshooting.md) your instance mix enabled scale set.